-Firm partner Richard N. Shapiro has twice served as Chair of the Railroad Law Section of nation’s largest trial lawyers association, specifically the American Association for Justice.
+Firm partner Richard N. Shapiro has twice served as Chair of the Railroad Law Section of the nation’s largest trial lawyers association, specifically the American Association for Justice.
 In addition, Rick is the co-author of a legal treatise on railroad law titled, Railroad Health and Safety; a Litigators Guide.
 Both Rick and Randy Appleton are recognized as national authorities on railroad worker injury law possessing in-depth knowledge of the FELA statute.
 In fact, both Rick and Randy possess more than 50 years of combined legal experience in each railroad injury or railroad disease case.
 Both attorneys have handled hundreds of railroad injury cases throughout the eastern United States and achieved results for numerous clients.

 Our Virginia railroad accident injury lawyers offer two downloadable legal guides focused on railroad worker injury law.
 We can send one, or both, of these guides in PDF format to your e-mail inbox.